wgrn/web-scraping/README.md

 # web-scraping
 Web scraping program developed in Python 3 using regular expressions.
+The purpose is to pull and structure the CIA World Factbook's data into lists and dictionaries to build a Knowledgebase.

 Usage:
 $ python3 factbook.py
 operating_system:  Linux
-Get files (Y/N): Y
+Get files (Y/N): N

+Note:
+In order for the web scraping program to work you must have an internet connection.
 If you're on Windows you'll have to change the WORKDIR constant in the line 26 of the data.py file.

-Note:
-In order for the program to properly work the first time, you have to download some html files (about 8 minutes and 148.8 MB), the subsecuent times when the files are already downloaded you should enter Get files (Y/N): N, otherwise the program will re-write all those files and take about 8 minutes.
+In case you enter Get files (Y/N): Y
+Only enter Y if you're willing to wait about 8 minutes and spend about 148.8 MB in order to download all the html files used, which is not required.